mitchvm/tabnav/README.md

 1. `selector`: **Required**.
 A [Sublime Text selector](https://www.sublimetext.com/docs/3/selectors.html) that identifies the scope within which the context operates.
 If multiple selections are currently active, only the first selection's scope is checked.
 If multiple TabNav contexts' selectors match the current scope, then the context with the highest selector "score" (as returned by the Sublime Text API) is used.
 2. `except_selector`: _Optional_.
 A [Sublime Text selector](https://www.sublimetext.com/docs/3/selectors.html) that overrides the base `selector`.
 If the first selection matches this selector, then the context is _not_ matched.
 3. `patterns`: **Required**.
 One or more [pattern definitions](#pattern-definitions) used to identify and parse rows of table content.
 If only one pattern is provided, it need-not be placed in a JSON array.
 If multiple patterns are provided, they are applied in sequence until the first match.
 In general, patterns for markup rows should be placed above patterns for content rows.
 5. `enable_explicitly`: _Optional_.
 A boolean to indicate if the TabNav must be explicitly enabled when this context is matched.
+Overrides the global `enable_explicitly` setting.
 Default `false`.
 6. `capture_level`: _Optional_.
 The default [capture level](#capture-levels) to use with this context.
 Overrides the global `capture_level` setting.
 Possible values: `trimmed`, `content`, `markup`, `cell`.

 #### Pattern Definitions